li-mikhail/li-mikhail/README.md

 ### 👨‍💻 About:

-Frontend developer skilled in JavaScript and Angular, focused on building efficient, maintainable code.
+Frontend developer skilled in JavaScript and React JS, focused on building efficient, maintainable code.
 Hands-on with new technology and problem-solving, with a strong background in UX/UI design to enhance user-centric development.

-Check out my project 👉 https://li-mikhail.github.io/953983-kekstagram-30/

 ---